 An estimated 88 percent of marketers have indicated interactive media helps differentiate their brand from competitors.

-Best Practices For A+ Content
+Best Practices for Amazon A+ Content

-Product content is not just about your product.
+Product content is not just about your product

 It’s natural to assume your best-selling product will be the focus of your A+ campaign.
 But how aligned is it with your brand overall?
 Does it reflect your reputation?
 Does it represent your product category as a whole?
 By featuring a company profile, comparison charts and product-specific highlights, you’re indicating you’re more than just one product.
 You’re part of a much larger retail fabric.